Woman fatally struck by school bus

 The woman, in her 50s or 60s, was struck by a vehicle making a left turn at the intersection of Kew Gardens Road and 82nd Road just after 7 a.m.

-Three children were on the bus at the time but none were injured.
+Three children were on the bus at the time but no injuries were reported.

-No criminality is suspected but the crash is under investigation.
+No criminality is suspected, but the crash is under investigation.

 ----------